zachagreenberg/Cardiovascular_Disease/README.md

 ## Overview

-Coronary Heart Disease, also grimly known as the 'silent killer' is the number one leading cause of death among Americans.
-This project explores the potential risk factors for having CHD.
-With this knowledge, preventative actions can be taken.
+Coronary Heart Disease, also grimly known as the 'silent killer', is the number one leading cause of death among Americans.
+This project explores the potential risk factors for CHD.
+With this knowledge, hoepfully preventative actions can be taken.
 The findings come from patient data in a longterm cardiovascular health study.

 ## Business Problem